ERP comparison · Updated 2026-05-04

 • Small manufacturers in adjacent verticals (electrical components, hardware, fasteners) that need light production planning + strong distribution

-• Businesses outgrowing Tally Prime but not ready for SAP B1 / NetSuite cost
+• Businesses outgrowing Tally Prime but not ready for SAP B1 / NetSuite cost - the flat ₹2L/year model wins decisively against per-user pricing once you cross 8-10 users

 • Teams that prefer opinionated, mobile-first software over highly configurable but heavier platforms